 Fat loss isn’t about eating as little as possible.
 It’s about creating a sustainable, strategic deficit that supports performance, preserves muscle, and keeps your body guessing not adapting.

-The 6:1 Principle: Burn, Then Refeed
+The 6:1 Principle: How to Burn and Refeed

 One of the most effective models for sustained fat loss is: